 Dr. Seitz holds a PhD in Organic Chemistry from SUNY Stony Brook, where he worked in the laboratory of Dr. Iwao Ojima.
 He has published peer-reviewed scientific papers on topics ranging from synthetic organic methodology to the preclinical development of taxane-based drug conjugates.
 After graduate school, he held a post-doctoral position at the California Institute for Biomedical Research, where he worked with Dr. Peter Schultz on the synthesis and development of tissue-targeted therapeutics, including novel antibody-drug conjugates.
 In the course of his research, Dr. Seitz has worked on a variety of scientific programs, including small molecule therapeutics, nanoparticle formulation, ADCs, tissue-targeted drug conjugates, and switchable CAR-Ts.

-- JD, Santa Clara University, 2018, summa cum laude, Order of the Coif
+- JD, Santa Clara University School of Law, 2018, summa cum laude, Order of the Coif

 - PhD, Organic Chemistry, State University of New York at Stony Brook, 2013